 Will you come to the UK any time soon?

-Zuberoa: Hopefully, but for the moment we don’t have any plans there, because there’s the matter of money to organize a tour.
+Zuberoa: Hopefully, but for the moment we don’t have any plans there, because there’s the matter of money to organise a tour.
 So, we cannot afford it for the moment.
 Maybe next year.
 Who knows?
-If we go, it would be at a festival, because organizing a concert isn’t possible.
+If we go, it would be at a festival, because organising a concert isn’t possible.